 This is a joint ILAE, IBE and WHO initiative, launched in 1997.
-The first phase of the Global Campaign Against Epilepsy was launched was devoted primarily to increasing public and professional awareness of epilepsy as a universal treatable brain disorder, and raising epilepsy to a new plane of acceptability in the public domain.The

-second phase of the Global Campaign

-Against Epilepsy was launched in 2001

-and is devoted primarily to activities that
+The first phase of the Global Campaign Against Epilepsy was devoted primarily to increasing public and professional awareness of epilepsy as a universal treatable brain disorder, and raising epilepsy to a new plane of acceptability in the public domain.
+The second phase of the Global Campaign Against Epilepsy was launched in 2001 and was devoted primarily to activities that promote educative activities and to identifying on a worldwide basis the needs of those with epilepsy.
+The third phase was launched this year and is focused on special projects in different parts of the world and on assisting health care authorities worldwide in the field of epilepsy.

-promote public and professional education

-about epilepsy, identify the needs of

-people with epilepsy on a national and

-regional basis, and encourage

-governments and departments of health

-to address the needs of people with

-epilepsy.